educatorplugin/ibeducator/readme.txt

 = 1.4.4 =
 * IMPORTANT UPDATE: added a fix in response to the taxonomy term splitting since WordPress 4.2.
 Since WP 4.2, when you update a term (e.g., a "Course Category") and if it is shared between multiple taxonomies, a new term is created which replaces the current term and has a different term_id.
 Educator stores term_id's for memberships (Educator > Membership Levels > Membership Settings > Categories) to give members ability to join courses from specified categories.
 If the term gets split, it's new term_id won't correspond to the old one that is stored in a membership.
 Educator 1.4.4 addresses this issue.
+* Please read this article carefully: <a href="http://educatorplugin.com/term-taxonomy-splitting-in-wp-4-2-and-how-it-affects-educator/">Term Taxonomy Splitting in WP 4.2 and How It Affects Educator</a>.
+You might need to update "categories" attribute in the Educator's [courses] shortcode (when you edit categories in Courses > Course Categories), if you use this shortcode somewhere.

 = 1.4.3 =
 * Added ability to enable comments on lessons.